James-sjt/FashionMnist/README.md

 Best Accuracy: 0.9310, parameters saved!
 **************************************************
 ```
-If you want to change the default parameters, which include dim, depth, heads, dim_head, mlp_dim, batch_size and lr, you can run, eg:
+If you want to change the default parameters, which include dim, depth, heads, dim_head, mlp_dim, batch_size, lr and pre_train, you can run, eg:
 ```bash
 $ python train.py --depth=5 --lr=1e-4
 ```